 Keep the Clear Skies Clear

-The unintended positive byproduct of our locked down world has been blue skies and fresh air.
+The unintended positive byproduct of our locked down world in 2020 has been blue skies and fresh air.
 The temporary blip in greenhouse gas emissions from the pandemic shutdown will be a 4% to 7 % drop for 2020.
-But most of the CO2 deposited in the atmosphere from the burning of fossil fuels since the beginning of the industrial age is still there and will continue to alter the climate for centuries to come.
 If the worst aspects of the climate crisis are to be averted, greenhouse gas emissions must fall by 7.6 % every year starting in 2020.
-Did you know that commercial buildings, including churches, account for 40% of energy use?
-Reductions in driving, flying, and manufacturing have all contributed to the accidental reduction of greenhouse gases in the first half of 2020.
-As we return to some previously "normal" ways of working and worshiping, what permanent changes can we make in transportation and building use that will reduce our carbon footprint?
+Reductions in driving, flying, and manufacturing have all contributed to the accidental reduction of greenhouse gases in 2020 but CO2 emissions are already rising signifcantly .And, as we return to in person gatherings it is important to note that commercial buildings, including churches, account for 40% of energy use.

 Climate Change Tip 7:

 As the interconnections between issues like climate, health, poverty, and racism become increasingly clear, it is a reminder of the many ways in which our financial actions might add to the disparity of those affected.
 If you have investment or retirement savings, there are increasing opportunities to align your investments with your values, even if you are in mutual or index funds.
 As You Sow is an organization that employs shareholder advocacy with companies that have strong environmental, social, and governance principles(ESG).
 They have a terrific tool to analyze your funds at asyousow.org/invest-your-values.

 Climate Change Tip 8:

 Reduce Water Waste